Programming for HIP runtime compiler (RTC)#

 options); // Clang Options [Supported Clang Options](clang_options.md)

-If the compilation fails, you can look up the logs via:
+if the compilation fails or produces warnings, you can look up the logs via:

 size_t logSize;